This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Green: uncomfortable but manageable

-- • No self-harm talk, no aggression, no medical warning signs
+• No self-harm talk, aggression, or medical warning signs

 Yellow: concerning, get support soon

-- • Persistent panic, severe anxiety, or confusion that does not improve
+• Persistent panic, severe anxiety, or confusion that doesn't improve

-Action: contact a trusted adult, a healthcare professional, or a crisis line.
+Contact a trusted adult, healthcare professional, or crisis line.

 Red: urgent, get emergency help now

-- • Psychosis-like symptoms that do not fade and cause unsafe behavior
+• Psychosis-like symptoms that don't fade and cause unsafe behavior

 Immediate safety steps